neosaurrrus/blog-entries/64 - Type Systems.md

 ## Handling React Events in Typescript

-Events, in this case reated to interacting with the component in some way.
+Events, in this case reacted to interacting with the component in some way.

 In JS world we just specify `e` and off we go: